elmomoilanen/Hashmap/README.md

 ## Build ##

-This library uses the C11 standard.
+This library uses the C11 standard and `calloc` as the memory allocator for allocating memory dynamically.
 It is expected to work on most common Linux distros and macOS.

 To build the library, run